devspace-sh/devspace/examples/kaniko/README.md

 root@devspace-default-864d677f99-t5488:/go/src/app#
 ```

 The command created a new kubernetes namespace for you in the devspace-cloud and built your Dockerfile with a kaniko build pod and pushed it to the target docker registry.
 Afterwards, it deployed the chart in the `chart` folder to that namespace.
 It also created a new kubectl context for you.
-If you want to access kubernetes resources via kubectl in the devspace-cloud you can simply change your kubectl context via `devspace up --switch-context`.
-Now you can check the running pods via `kubectl get po`.
+You can check the running pods via `kubectl get po`.

 Furthermore a bi-directional sync was started between the local folder `/go-workspace/src/github.com/covexo/devspace/examples/kaniko` and `/app` within the docker container.
 Whenever you change a file in either of those two folders the change will be synchronized.
 In addition the container port 8080 was forwarded to your local port 8080.